Harvey Schwartz (LC’87), a Leader in Finance, Began His Career at Wall Street Low Point; Named to Rutgers’ Hall of Distinguished Alumni in 2014

 In 2014, Rutgers University named Schwartz, a native of Morris Township, New Jersey, to its Hall of Distinguished Alumni (HDA) in honor of his business successes and generosity to Rutgers.

-Schwartz went on to work at First Interregional Equity Corp., Citicorp Securities and Summit Equities before joining Goldman Sachs, according to a Business Insider biography.
+Schwartz went on to work at First Interregional Equity Corp., Citicorp Securities and Summit Equities before joining the multinational financial services company Goldman Sachs, according to a Business Insider biography.
 He earned his executive master of business administration degree from Columbia University in 1996.

 In 1997 Schwartz joined J. Aron, Goldman Sachs’ currency and commodity trading unit, as a vice president.
 He rose to Chief Financial Officer (CFO) in 2013, and continued in that role until April 2017.

-As of January 1, 2017, Schwartz and David Solomon both are serving as President and Co-COO at Goldman Sachs.
-They succeed Gary Cohn, who left Goldman Sachs for a position in the administration of President Donald Trump.
+Starting in 2017, Schwartz and David Solomon both served as President and Co-COO at Goldman Sachs.
+They succeeded Gary Cohn, who left Goldman Sachs for a position in the administration of President Donald Trump.

 Prior to assuming the CFO role in 2013, Schwartz was Goldman Sachs’ Global Co-Head of the Securities Division since 2008.
 From 2007 to early 2008, he was Global Head of Securities Division Sales, from 2005 to 2007 he was Head of North America Sales, and from 2004 to late 2005 he was Co-Head of the Americas Financing Group within Investment Banking.
 He was named Managing Director in 1999 and Partner in 2002.
 He is a member of the Goldman Sachs Management Committee and serves as Co-Chair of the firm’s Risk Committee and Finance Committee.